mrkeshi/cassandra-journey-10days/docs/day01-introduction.md

 - Uses **timestamps** to determine the newest data.
 - Runs probabilistically (default 10% of reads) to avoid overhead.
 - Runs asynchronously so it doesn't block client queries.

+### Example

+Assume a replication factor (RF) of 3 with nodes: **Node A**, **Node B**, and **Node C**.

+1. An update happens:
+   - Data for key `user123` is successfully written to Node A and Node B.
+   - Node C misses the update (e.g., it was down).

+2. A client performs a read request with consistency level **QUORUM**:
+   - The coordinator requests full data from Node A (fastest node).
+   - It requests digests (checksums) from Node B and Node C.

+3. The coordinator detects inconsistency:
+   - Node C's digest does not match Node A and B’s digest because Node C has stale data.

+4. Read Repair runs:
+   - The coordinator fetches the latest data from Node A or Node B.
+   - It sends the updated data to Node C to repair the inconsistency.
+   - The client receives the most recent data.

+### Notes
+- Read Repair only happens probabilistically (e.g., 10% of reads) to avoid performance overhead.
+- It runs asynchronously, so it doesn’t block the client.

 ---